anik-chowdhury-002/Python-Projects/README.md

 Output
 The script will generate a QR code with the specified URL and save it as c_prog.png in the same directory.

-Contributing
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 =============================================================================================================================